-Cover photo by Eduardo Luzzatti Buyé, design by Milton Glaser Incorporated
+Cover art by: Cover photo by Eduardo Luzzatti Buyé, design by Milton Glaser Incorporated

 To download pdf version

 Zuccotti Park was not my first occupation.
 But it showed me the need to live up to our values.

 A Q&A with Frank Bardacke, whose new book Trampling Out the Vintage complicates the legend and legacy of Cesar Chavez.

 A progressive labor slate has won a historic legislative victory, overturning the traditional Democratic machine.

 But Washington won't follow through unless the grassroots insurgency of Wisconsin and Occupy grows.

 A week full of progressive victories—SOPA, Keystone and Wisconsin recall efforts—bring great reminders about the long game of organizing.